smaasz/fft-moderncpp-project/README.md

-# Implementation of a Fast Fourier Transform in Moderne C++
+# Implementation of a Fast Fourier Transform in Modern C++

 ## Introduction